Enhancing biodiversity in Yeovilton and District Civil Parish

 What

-A multi-phase biodiversity-enhancement project involving Yeovilton & District Parish (and neighbouring Ashington).
-Phase 1 - now complete - saw 437 trees planted across Ashington, Draycott and Limington, with hundreds more trees planted throughout 2024.
-We are now preparing for the next planting season over the winter of 2025/26.
+Limington in Leaf was a multi-phase biodiversity-enhancement project involving Yeovilton & District Parish (and neighbouring Ashington).
+The first phase saw 437 trees planted across Ashington, Draycott and Limington, with hundreds more trees planted throughout 2024.

 Why